Novgorod Republic: 15th century

 By 1470, with the pro-Lithuanian faction being dominant, the Novgorodian boyars questioned Ivan's sovereignty over Novgorod as their prince.
 Novgorod negotiated with the Grand Duchy of Lithuania for a new prince to be sent over.
 This led to Mikhailo Olelkovich, a cousin of Ivan III, to be accepted.
-According to tradition, Marfa Boretskaya, the wife of the posadnik Isak Boretsky, was the main proponent of an alliance with Poland–Lithuania to save the republic.
+According to tradition, Marfa Boretskaya, the wife of the posadnik Isaak Boretsky, was the main proponent of an alliance with Poland–Lithuania to save the republic.
 According to this legend, Boretskaya invited the Lithuanian princeling Mikhailo Olelkovich and asked him to become her husband and the ruler of Novgorod.
 She also concluded an alliance with Casimir, the king of Poland and grand duke of Lithuania.
 The prospects of changing allegiance in favor of the allied Kingdom of Poland and Grand Duchy of Lithuania caused a major commotion among the commoners.
 Janet Martin and Gail Lenhoff have recently argued that Boretskaya was scapegoated, probably by Archbishop Feofil in order to shift the blame from him for his betrayal of the terms of the Treaty of Yazhelbitsy, which forbade Novgorod from conducting foreign affairs without grand princely approval.
 While the extent of Boretskaya's role in the Lithuanian party is probably exaggerated, Novgorod did indeed try to turn to the king of Poland.
 A draft treaty, allegedly found among the loot after the Battle of Shelon River, was drawn up between Casimir and the Novgorodians.

 The Muscovite authorities saw Novgorod's behavior as a repudiation of the Treaty of Yazhelbitsy (1456), and went to war against the city.
 The army of Moscow won a decisive victory in the Battle of Shelon River in July 1471, which severely limited Novgorod's freedom to act thereafter, although the city maintained its formal independence.
 For the next six years, pro-Moscow and anti-Moscow factions in Novgorod competed with one another.
 Ivan III visited Novgorod several times during this period, persecuting a number of pro-Lithuanian boyars and confiscating their lands.
 In 1478, Ivan III sent his army to take direct control of the city.
 He abolished the local government, including the veche, and replaced it with his namestnik, or governor, who directly reported to him.
 Ivan III also ordered the removal of the veche bell to Moscow, which signified the end of the republican government.
 After the takeover, Ivan took more than four-fifths of Novgorod's land: half for himself and the rest for his allies.
 The formal annexation of Novgorod marked a major step in the unification of Russia around Moscow; Ivan III later adopted the title of sovereign of all Russia.